lizmckenna/ps239t-final-project/README.md

 List all other files contained in the repo, along with a brief description of each one, like so:

-### Data

-1. polity.csv: The PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html
-2. nyt.csv: Contains data from the New York Times API collected via collect-nyt.ipynb .
-Includes information on all articles containing the term "Programmer Cat", 1980-2010.
-3. analysis-dataset.csv: The final Analysis Dataset derived from the raw data above.
-It includes country-year values for all UN countries 1980-2010, with observations for the following variables:
-    - *ccode*: Correlates of War numeric code for country observation
-    - *year*: Year of observation
-    - *polity*: PolityVI score
-    - *nyt*: Number of New York Times articles about "Programmer Cat"

 ### Code